Attacking Criminal Charges From the Bottom Up

-A lawyer working out of my office in Lakeport.
-I provide criminal defense representation to people in that community, as well as Clearlake and the surrounding parts of Lake and Mendocino counties.
+A lawyer working out of my office.
+I provide criminal defense representation to people in that community, as well as the surrounding counties.
 One of the first steps I take in criminal defense cases is to determine if an illegal search and seizure took place.

 What is Illegal Search and Seizure?

 An unconstitutional search and seizure is one that is conducted without reason.
 Often, illegal search and seizure takes place during a traffic stop.
 A police officer may make a stop for speeding or another minor violation.
 In some cases, the officer may not even have reason to make a stop.
 Without any evidence indicating any further criminal activity, the officer may search the car.
 Anything found and seized during this type of illegal search should be thrown out.
 It should not be used as evidence against you.

 No Assumptions Can Be Made

 A criminal defense lawyer who assumes that the police and prosecutors have done their jobs correctly is a criminal defense lawyer who misses opportunities to get positive results for clients.
 I make no assumptions.
 I carefully review every piece of information associated with your case, bringing in investigators to assist when necessary.
 If there is a flaw in the case against you, if an illegal search and seizure happened, I will find out.